Therapy Through an Attachment Lens

 Ambivalent Attachment.
 Inconsistent caregiving resulting from volatile or distracted caregivers can impact individuals who develop anxiety, doubt and insecurity in their relationships and manifest low self-esteem and self-worth.
 This can result in dependency and approval seeking.
 They are often described as “overly needy.”
 Sometimes individuals with this attachment style can be preoccupied by others and find it difficult to set boundaries.
 Others’ boundaries can provoke panic, fear of rejection and abandonment.
 Guilt, excessive caretaking and various forms of controlling or manipulative behavior might be used to try to keep others close.
 Because these individuals often seek reassurance in their relationships, they can be trying on other individuals thereby making rejection a self-fulfilling prophecy.

-Disorganized Attachment.
-This attachment style is marked by inconsistency in behavior and deep distrust of others.
+Fearful/Avoidant Attachment.
+This attachment style (known as “disorganized” in attachment theory when it applies to children) is marked by inconsistency in behavior and deep distrust of others.
 It often reflects caregiving that became a source of fear for the developing child.
 In some instances, the child’s needs were not met at all.
 Adults who experienced this type of caregiving, may have lacked the capacity to adapt to the interaction with caregiver in a way to get their needs met and determine a consistent pattern of behavior.

 This might manifest as “push/pull” behavior in which there is a strong need for intimacy that is followed by pushing those closest away.
 Signs of disorganized attachment include frequent dysregulation, fear of hurt and abandonment, hypervigilance, difficulty trusting others, splitting behavior (“love you/hate you”), instability in relationships, alternating between being distant and clingy.